rafnixschaf/iota/crates/sui-framework/docs/stardust/timelocked_balance.md

 <a name="0x107a_timelocked_balance_ENotEnoughToSplit"></a>

-For when trying to split a timelocked balance with a value that is equal to or larger than the original locked value.
+For when trying to split a timelocked balance with a value that is larger than the original locked value.

 <pre><code><b>const</b> <a href="timelocked_balance.md#0x107a_timelocked_balance_ENotEnoughToSplit">ENotEnoughToSplit</a>: u64 = 0;